Rocha8524/LIRI-Node-Bot/README.md

 What Each Command Does:

-1. movie-this
+1. movie-this:
 Retrieves movie information for a movie.
 If no argument is passed, movie defaults to "Mr. Nobody".
 command: node liri.js movie-this <name of a movie>

-2. concert-this
+2. concert-this:
 Retrieves concert information for a performer.
 If no argument is passed, it automatically defaults to "Nick Offerman".
 command: node liri.js concert-this <performer's name>

-3. spotify-this-song
+3. spotify-this-song:
 Retrieves song information for a track.
 If no argument is passed, song defaults to "The Sign" by Ace of Base.
 command: node liri.js spotify-this-song <name of a song>

-4. just-do-it
+4. just-do-it:
 Takes info from random.txt ("I want it that way") and performs spotify-this-song:
 command: node liri.js just-do-it